 - Looks Like Cesare: Jeff Hardy sported this look in one episode, as he got in touch with his "extreme side" to take out The Undertaker.

-- Luke, I Am Your Father: An infamous storyline in 2005 in which the late Eddie Guerrero claimed that Rey Mysterio's son Dominic is actually his.
+- Luke, I Am Your Father: An infamous storyline in 2005 in which the late Eddie Guerrero claimed that Rey Mysterio's son Dominik is actually his.

 - Mrs. Hypothetical: While serving as a commentator, John "Bradshaw" Layfield would refer to Michelle McCool as the "next ex-Mrs. Layfield".